LayneY/Optimal-Sort/README.md

 # Optimal-Sort

-Clone this repository into your shell and then run `swift sort.swift` to run it.
+Clone this repository into your shell and then run the command `run` to run the code.
 Then enter each word you want to sort one at a time, and enter a blank line when you are finished.